 The Group operates several defined benefit plans for qualifying employees of its subsidiaries in Germany and the US, of which these plans cover substantially all remaining employees that are not covered by defined contribution plans.
 The defined benefit plan is administered by a separate fund that is legally separated from the Group.
 The board of the pension fund is composed of an equal number of representatives from both employers and (former) employees.
 The board of the pension fund is required by law and by its articles of association to act in the interest of the fund and of all relevant stakeholders in the scheme, i.e. active employees, inactive employees, retirees, employers.
-The board of the pension fund is responsible for the investment policy with regard to the assets of the fund.
+The board of the pension fund is regard to the assets of the fund.
 The major defined benefit plans are as follows:

-2014 US\$'000 2013 US\$'000 Pension plan obligations (Note i) 87,027 95,476 Post-retirement, medical and dental plan obligations (Note ii) 220 383 Life and medical insurance plan (Note ii) 1,100 1,549 Post-employment benefit plan obligations (Note iii) 5,661 7,694 Others 5,399 1,194 99,407 106,296
+2015 US\$'000 2014 US\$'000 Pension plan obligations (Note i) 77,871 87,027 Post-retirement, medical and dental plan obligations (Note ii) 126 220 Life and medical insurance plan (Note ii) 1,109 1,100 Post-employment benefit plan obligations (Note iii) 9,813 5,661 Others 10,977 5,399 99,896 99,407